New Mexico Museum of Art Centennial Campaign

-The museum will also establish a second location in the downtown Railyard area, where the Halpin Building will enable the museum to expand its capacity as a single, high-functioning institution.
-The campaign will provide funding to remodel and adapt the Halpin Building for more contemporary exhibitions intended to attract younger and more diverse audiences.
+The museum will also establish a second location in the downtown Railyard area, where the Vladem Contemporary will enable the museum to expand its capacity as a single, high-functioning institution.
+The campaign will provide funding to remodel and adapt the building for more contemporary exhibitions intended to attract younger and more diverse audiences.

 The Centennial Campaign includes a sequence of related investments intended to strengthen the museum during its centennial year.
 The Museum of New Mexico Foundation will upgrade its facilities by making improvements to the Shonnard House (owned by the Foundation) and will ulitimately consolidate Foundation staff at this new location.

 In addition to increased operating support from the State of New Mexico, the museum will receive enrichment funds for exhibitions and educations through increased fundraising from the Foundation.